 All other interfund transactions, except quasi-external transactions and reimbursements, are reported as transfers.
 Nonrecurring or nonroutine permanent transfers of equity are reported as residual equity transfers.
 All other interfund transfers are reported as operating transfers.
-There were no operating transfers or residual equity transfers during the 2012-13 fiscal year.
+During the 2012-13 fiscal year, the District transferred \$172,217 from the child nutrition fund to the general fund.